liamwalsh1980/Milestone-Project-4/README.md

 - Email address
 - Sites

-These users can access the product management at the frontend by clicking ‘My Account’ from the top right of any page they are on.
+These users can access the product management section (page called Add Product) at the frontend by clicking ‘My Account’ from the top right of any page they are on.
 Users will be able to view, edit, delete and add Products.

 ### Add Products

-Clicking the 'Product Management' option will take users to the ‘Add a Product’ page to give them the option to add a new product by adding/selecting the following: -
+Clicking the 'Add Product' option will take users to the ‘Add a Product’ page to give them the option to add a new product by adding/selecting the following: -

 Category from a dropdown list (mandatory)
 Name (mandatory)